Illustration for: Anthropic says language model checks its own activation states before responding

 2 min read

-Anthropic’s latest paper suggests that a language model may be able to glance at the patterns of activity that underlie its own computations before it generates the next token.
-The researchers describe a series of probing experiments in which the system appears to reference the state of its neural pathways after producing an answer, then use that information to judge whether the output was intentional or a slip.
-If a model can indeed monitor the flux of its own activations, it would imply a rudimentary form of self‑awareness—at least enough to flag accidental phrasing or unintended content.
+When I flipped through Anthropic’s newest paper, the claim that a language model might actually peek at the pattern of activity driving its own calculations caught my eye.
+The authors walk us through a handful of probing experiments where the system seems to glance back at the state of its neural pathways right after spitting out an answer, then use that snapshot to decide if the output was on purpose or just a slip.
+If the model can really keep tabs on the flow of its own activations, it hints at a very basic kind of self-awareness, just enough to flag accidental phrasing or unintended content.
+It’s still early, and it’s unclear how reliable that self-checking really is, but the idea feels oddly concrete.

 The team interprets this as evidence that the model refers back to its own activation states before its previous response.
 In effect, it checks its internal condition to decide whether an output was deliberate or accidental.
 Thinking about aquariums Can models intentionally guide their own internal processes?